SumoLogic/sumologic-documentation/docs/dashboards-new/panels/single-value-charts.md

 # Single Value Charts

 You can use single value charts to display results for a search or metric query as a single value, for at-a-glance analysis.
 This page shows you how to create and tailor single value charts for searches.
-For information on single value charts for metrics, see [Create and Tailor Single Value Metrics Charts] (../../../Metrics/03-Metric-Charts/05-Create_and_Tailor_Single_Value_Metric_Charts.md "Create and Tailor Single Value Metric Charts").
+For information on single value charts for metrics, see [Create and Tailor Single Value Metrics Charts](/docs/metrics/metric-charts).

 A single value chart displays a single record from a search, in order to make that value stand out at a glance.
 If the query returns more than one value in the **Aggregates** tab, only the first value is displayed in the single value chart.